TheMannu/AWS-Learning-Days/Day-05/project.md

-## Lab 5: Creating a Virtual Private Cloud
+## Creating a Virtual Private Cloud

+### Overview
+Creating traditional networking is difficult.
+It involves equipments, cabling, complex configuration, and spacialist skills.
+Amazon Virtual Private Cloud(Amazon VPC) hides the complexity and simplifies the deployment of secure private networks.

+   - In this project, we will
+      - Create our own Virtual Private Cloud (VPC).
+      - Deploy Resources.
+      - Create Private Peering Connection between VPCs.
 ### Objectives

+After completing this project, we will learn how to:

 1. Deploy a VPC
 2. Create an internet gateway and attach it to the VPC